Congregation of Holy Cross

-The Congregation of Holy Cross (Congregatio a Sancta Cruce), abbreviated CSC, is a Catholic clerical religious congregation of pontifical right for men founded in 1837 by Basil Moreau, in Le Mans, France.
+The Congregation of Holy Cross (Congregatio a Sancta Cruce), abbreviated CSC, is a Catholic clerical religious congregation of pontifical right for men founded in Le Mans, France, in 1837 by Basil Moreau.

 Moreau also founded the Marianites of Holy Cross for women, now divided into three independent congregations of sisters: the Marianites of Holy Cross (Le Mans, France), the Sisters of the Holy Cross (Notre Dame, Indiana), and the Sisters of Holy Cross (Montreal, Quebec, Canada).

 History

 Two Societies

 Basile Antoine-Marie Moreau was born at Laigné-en-Belin, near Le Mans, France, on February 11, 1799, in the final months of the French Revolution.
 When Moreau decided to enter the priesthood, he was forced to undergo his seminary training in secret for fear that the French government would arrest him.
 He completed his studies and was ordained for the Diocese of Le Mans in 1821.
 The French government continued to work for the removal of the Church from the educational system, which left many Catholics without a place to be educated or catechized.
 In 1835, Moreau had formed a group, which he called "Auxiliary Priests", to serve the educational and evangelization needs of the Diocese of Le Mans.

 On July 15, 1820, a priest of the Diocese of Le Mans, Jacques-Francois Dujarié, brought together a group of zealous men to serve the educational needs of the people in the French countryside.
 Fr.
 Dujarié named this group the Brothers of St. Joseph.
 By 1835 this group was well established in the diocese, but Dujarié was getting older and they were in need of a new leader.
 Dujarié and Moreau had met previously and discussed their views on the future of the Church in France and so Dujarié knew that Moreau was just the man he was looking for.
 With the consent of the bishop, Moreau was given control of the Brothers of St. Joseph on August 31, 1835.
 He was now the head of two organizations, the Auxiliary Priests and the Brothers of St. Joseph.